System Design Space

 April 2005

-Git was created as an engineering response to a concrete Linux kernel process problem after moving away from BitKeeper.
+Git appeared as an engineering response to a practical Linux kernel development problem after moving away from BitKeeper.

 Summer-Fall 2005